Freiling87/Sorquol/Sorquol/Scratchpad.md

 ###			C	Level Editor
 New
 #	C	All Editors
+##		C	Content Updates
+Let's say you're updating an Agent.
+It's placed in a chunk, and that chunk in a level.
+You edit the character and save it.
+It tests fine in the chunk.
+But it won't update the level.
+Even if you press both "Update Levels" in the chunk, and "Update Chunks" in the level, in any order.
+It just doesn't fucking work.
+Automate content updating, and maybe even hide the buttons.
+It shouldn't be a manual process in the first place.
+##		C	Print shortcut key on all buttons
 ##		CT	Hotkeys
 ###			CT	F11 - Return to Editor
 - Tried adding a check for GC.loadCompleteReally